ministryofjustice/hmpps-person-record/runbooks/003-Rollback.md

 During testing, it took approximately three minutes to process 500 records in the development environment.

 ## 6. Re-Check cluster status statistics

-Run the following query again to check number of ACTIVE & NEEDS_ATTENTION records to compare with values before manual recluster.
+Re-run the following query again to check number of ACTIVE & NEEDS_ATTENTION records to compare with values before manual recluster.

 ```sql
 with affected_records as (
   select distinct el.source_system_id, el.source_system, el.match_id